 Applicants with IEPs

 Most students with IEPs will attend their zoned school for kindergarten, just like general education students.
-Apply to kindergarten to secure your child's kindergarten seat—learn how:
+Apply to kindergarten to secure your child's kindergarten seat—learn how on our Kindergarten page.

 Gifted and Talented Admissions for Students with Disabilities